PJ-568/568tools/README_EN.md

 ## 📄License

 Licensed under the terms of [Apache License Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
-For full details about the license, check the `LICENSE` file or [About Page](https://Tools.PJ568.eu.org/about/#1).
+For full details about the license, please check the `LICENSE` file or [About Page](https://Tools.PJ568.eu.org/about/#1).